PyconUK/2017.pyconuk.org/pages/ukpa/trustees.md

 I have been involved in running PyCon UK since 2013, and chaired the conference in 2016 and 2017.
 I will be standing down as conference chair after this year's conference, but I would love to continue to work for the UK Python community by serving as a trustee of the UKPA.
 There are lots of things that the UKPA could be and do!
-If elected, than in its first year I would like to see it:
+If elected, then in its first year I would like to see it:

 * broadening and engaging with its membership,